DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Distributional Reward Optimization For Diffusion Models

 Existing work often assumes demonstrations $\gD_+$ and $\gD_-$ to be provided in advance (offline and off-policy), with $\gD_+$ known to achieve a higher reward than $\gD_-$~\citep{DPO, KTO, TANGO2}.
 For instance-level rewards, this can be achieved by splitting a dataset into two halves at a reward threshold, a common RLHF approach.
 The limitations of off-policy learning necessitate a shift toward on-policy learning for several key reasons.
 First, for non-instance-level rewards such as FAD, the split becomes less straightforward.
 Second, large-scale offline data, required for effective off-policy learning, may be unavailable in practice.
 Third, on-policy optimization disentangles reward from dataset, providing more flexibility in reward choice.
 Finally, on-policy learning has demonstrated superior effectiveness and robustness because it enables real-time feedback and reduces data-policy mismatch.
 In the context of generative modeling, \citet{tajwar2024preference} showed on-policy data helps language models learn from negative examples, and \citet{TANGOFlux} showed that even a partially on-policy data collection pipeline improves diffusion models.
 Hence, we focus on an online and on-policy approach, although offline data can be optionally incorporated into DRAGON with minimal algorithmic changes.

 To construct on-policy distributions $\gD_+$ and $\gD_-$, we sample from $\gD_\theta$ (which updates throughout training) online and query the distributional reward $\rdis$ on the fly.
 Specifically, before each training step, we collect two batches of observations from $\gD_\theta$ by running full model inference with $f_\theta$ and denote them as $\gD_1$ and $\gD_2$.
-While the notations $\gD_1$, $\gD_2$, $\gD_+$, and $\gD_-$ technically represent distributions of generations, for simplicity, we also use them to denote the sampled demonstration sets.
-For the instance-level reward special case, where $\rdis = \E_{X \sim \gD_\theta} [\rins (X)]$, the contrastive demonstration sets $(\gD_+, \gD_-)$ can be constructed by taking the better/worse halves of the union $\gD_1 \cup \gD_2$.
+While the notations $\gD_1$, $\gD_2$, $\gD_+$, and $\gD_-$ technically represent distributions of generations, practical computations of $\rdis$ use sampled sets as approximations.
+Hence, with a slight abuse of notation, we also use these notations to denote the sampled demonstration sets.
+For the special case where the distributional reward $\rdis$ can be decomposed into some instance-level reward $\rins$, that is, $\rdis (\gD_\theta) = \E_{X \sim \gD_\theta} [\rins (X)]$, the contrastive demonstration sets $(\gD_+, \gD_-)$ can be directly constructed by taking the better/worse halves of the union $\gD_1 \cup \gD_2$.
 This split can be determined by protocols such as element-level pair-wise comparison (if $\gD_1$ and $\gD_2$ consist of paired examples) or comparison with the batch median reward.